Super Monkey Ball Deluxe: Party games

 The rules of Monkey Golf DX are similar to Mini Golf.
 The player aims the monkey ball into a hole in each course.
 If the ball goes out of bounds, a one shot penalty is added and the player must take their next shot in the same position.
-After the player has taken the number of strokes for par times 3 on a hole, the player is automatically forced to give up and receives ten, 13 or 16 points.
+After the player has taken at least nine strokes on any hole, the player is automatically forced to give up and receives ten points.
 This party game has two modes: Stroke play and Match play.
-In Stroke play you play all the holes (nine or 18) and aim for the lowest score.
+In Stroke play, you play all the holes (nine or 18) and aim for the lowest score.
 This mode can be played up to four players and each player takes their shots in turn.
 Match Play involves two players playing a course for the lowest number of shots and the player who wins the hole will obtain the points.
 The player who wins the most games is the winner.